How to Make a YouTube Video (Beginner’s Guide)

 Write a script or outline.

 A script may seem pretty formal, but it’s a great tool to help you stay focused.
-Plan out the visuals (shots, angles, graphics, etc.) that accompany each line of dialogue.
-If you already have a blog post for a topic, I’d suggest you write a script based on the original post.
-It doesn’t have to be elaborate.
+Plan out the visuals in a shot list (shots, angles, graphics, etc.) and write a script to go along with it.

 Clean up your desk (and desktop).